-The product selection criteria used by organizations that have purchased enterprise application solutions in the past are broadly similar to the selection criteria anticipated by future purchasers.
+The product selection criteria used by organisations that have purchased enterprise application solutions in the past are broadly similar to the selection criteria anticipated by future purchasers.

-The major difference is the increasing importance attached to ease of integration with complementary products.
+The major differences are the increasing importance attached to:

-Buyers appear not to rely on an enterprise application solution having best of breed capability in all areas.
-Where appropriate, they would like to be able to integrate their principal enterprise application solution easily with complementary products offering specialized best of breed functionality.
+- Ease of integration with complementary products - Ease of implementation and the apparent decrease in importance attached reporting capability.

+Buyers appear not to expect an enterprise application solution to have best of breed capability in all areas.
+However, they would like to be able to integrate their principal enterprise application solution easily with complementary products offering specialised best of breed functionality.
 Exhibit V-11 lists the most important selection criteria to potential buyers of enterprise application solutions.